capsule-corp-ternoa/sgx-keyvault/local-setup/README.md

 Now you can see three workers running on the left side.
 The node is running on the above right, the client demo on the right left.
 Enjoy!

-you can remove the tmux session of the script by running
+Once the demo is finished, you can remove the tmux session of the script by running
 ```bash
 tmux kill-session -t substratee_logger
 ```